Darkyapper/Furry-Programming-Language/documentation.md

 # Furry Programming Language

 ## Fuctions
-- Scream: Use this fuction when you want to show something in the terminal: Scream "Hello fluffy world!".
+- **Scream**: Use this fuction when you want to show something in the terminal: Scream "Hello fluffy world!".
 Remember to use quotes to show text.
-- Wait: This function pauses the execution of the code for the amount of time established, before executing the code under it: Wait 2.
+- **Wait**: This function pauses the execution of the code for the amount of time established, before executing the code under it: Wait 2.
 This function only admits whole numbers, not decimal.

 ## Errors documentation.
 - **"Damn! (x0000): What the hell means 'A_worng_fuction' ?"** - This error appears if you write a function badly or if you wrote a function that does not exist in language.